MaterialFoundry/SoundFxLibrary/README.md

 This module contains audio effects, and offers no functionality on its own.<br>
 Included are over 150 sound effects and loops, ranging from combat hit sounds to forest ambient loops.<br>
 <br>
 None of the included sounds were made by me.
-They are all licenced in such a way that I am allowed to share them in this library.<br>
+They are all licensed in such a way that I am allowed to share them in this library.<br>
 Details on the creators, licenses, changes I've made and links to the source can be found in Attribution.xlsx<br>
 <br>
 Please note that while you are allowed to use all of these sounds for your personal games, not all sounds are licensed to be used in a commercial settings.